papiodesu/leptos_book/src/ssr/23_ssr_modes.md

 ## Using SSR Modes

 Because it offers the best blend of performance characteristics, Leptos defaults to out-of-order streaming.
 But it’s really simple to opt into these different modes.
-You do it by adding an "ssr」 property onto one or more of your 「<Route/>」 components, like in the [「ssr_modes" example](https://github.com/leptos-rs/leptos/blob/main/examples/ssr_modes/src/app.rs).
+You do it by adding an "ssr" property onto one or more of your "<Route/>" components, like in the ["ssr_modes" example](https://github.com/leptos-rs/leptos/blob/main/examples/ssr_modes/src/app.rs).

 ```rust
 <Routes fallback=|| "Not found.">